tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 Look for visual inspiration in (design/fashion) magazines.

 Google is your friend as well.
-Look for everything related to your website topic - movies, books, people, images etc. You could find something what has nto been yet used in the web design and translate something (eg. from a book) into your webdesign.
+Look for everything related to your website topic - movies, books, people, images etc. You could find something what has not been yet used in the web design and translate something (eg. from a book) into your webdesign.

 ___

 #### Sources:
 - [How To Find Web Design Inspiration To Stand Out | Free Web Design Course | Episode 17 - YouTube](https://www.youtube.com/watch?v=FYOxoJbngAM&list=PLXC_gcsKLD6n7p6tHPBxsKjN5hA_quaPI&index=18)
--